drguthals/drguthals/README.md

 😄 Pronouns: She/Her/They/Them

-⚡ Fun fact: I'm a mom of 3 dogs, 2 cats, 1 toddler!
+⚡ Fun fact: I'm a mom of 4 dogs, 2 cats, 1 fish, and 1 toddler!

 ## Want to know more?